How to set up SMS marketing in the USA and Canada?

 Messages can be delivered to a consumer’s mobile device only after the user has opted in to receive them.

 In the US, SMS marketing consumer rights are regulated by the Federal Communications Commission (FCC) which enforces laws like the TCPA and CAN-SPAM to execute people’s right to protect their contact details and restrain brands and businesses from sending content that recipients didn’t directly consent to.

 For other regions the corresponding regulations are: in Canada: Canadian Anti-Spam Legislation (CASL), in the European Union (EU): the General Data Protection Regulation (GDPR), in the UK: the UK General Data Protection Regulation (UK GDPR) and the Public and Electronic Communications Regulations 2003 (PECR), and in Australia: the Spam Act 2003 and the Spam Regulations 2021.

 If you’re planning to launch SMS campaigns in any of the following countries, it’s recommended that you get a good knowledge of these documents.
-Please contact your Customer Experience Engineer for recommendation on regulations in any other region.
+Please contact your Customer Experience Manager for recommendation on regulations in any other region.